joelrip/human-services-scoping-plan/_pages/works-cited-and-thanks.md

 - Karissa McKelvey, dat
 - Hillary Gaines, EMQ Families First
 - Nnenna Ezeh, California Department of Social Services
+- Everyone who participated in our roundtable discussions
 - All CWDA members that responded to our survey

 ## Works Cited